PaddlePaddle/docs/doc/fluid/design/mkldnn/caching/caching.md

 ensure MKL-DNN cache consistency.

 ### 4. Store once created MKL-DNN objects in order To avoid MKL-DNN recreation
-While MKL-DNN computational algorithms are fast to be executed, preparing to execution e.g. Creation of computational primitives and its primitive descriptors takes significant time.
+While MKL-DNN computational algorithms are fast to be executed, preparing to execution e.g. Creation of computational primitives and its primitive descriptors takes significant time (From 2% up to 40% for latency mode inference, depends on Platform instruction sets and MKL-DNN version).
 We can save some time on recreation of computational MKL-DNN primitives and its primitive descriptors, by storing once created MKL-DNN objects in a cache and refer to them in subsequent iterations when needed.